Abortion in Portugal: Post legalization

-One of the civic platforms that promoted the "No" in the 2007 referendum later became a political party (initially Partido Pro-Vida, currently Cidadania e Democracia Cristã), which aims to revert the abortion law.
+One of the civic platforms that promoted the "No" in the 2007 referendum later became a political party (Portugal Pro-Life), which aimed to revert the abortion law.

 In 2015, a petition created by a citizen's group called Direito a Nascer (Right to be Born), and signed by about 50.000 people, suggested multiple changes to the law, including the end of the medical payment exemption for abortion and the requirement that women first sign an echogram before being allowed to abort.

 In February 2016, the Portuguese Parliament overrode Aníbal Cavaco Silva's veto, and officially reversed a law instituting mandatory counseling and medical payments for women seeking an abortion through the public health service which had been rushed through by the previous conservative government when it was already in recess, before the elections of October 2015, and had no powers to enact any legislation.
 The president signed the bill into law on 19 February 2016.

 At the 2020 convention of the right-wing populist Chega party, passed a motion at the party's 2020 convention calling for the removal of ovaries from women who have abortions.
 Facing protests, André Ventura leader of Chega then called for the motion to be dropped.